ArchiveBox/ArchiveBox/README.md

 Using multiple methods and the market-dominant browser to execute JS ensures we can save even the most complex, finicky websites in at least a few high-quality, long-term data formats.

 Archiving is additive so you can schedule `./archive` to [run regularly](https://github.com/pirate/ArchiveBox/wiki/Scheduled-Archiving) and pull new links into the index.
-For each link, it saves the first succesful snapshot (it will retry any that failed on the next run).
+For each link, it saves the first succesful snapshot and will retry any that failed on the next run (but it will never re-archive/overwite a page that's already been succesfully added).
 Support for saving multiple snapshots of each site over time will be [added soon](https://github.com/pirate/ArchiveBox/issues/179) (along with the ability to view diffs of the changes between runs).

 All the archived links are stored by date bookmarked in `output/archive/<timestamp>`, and everything is indexed nicely with JSON & HTML files.
 The intent is for all the content to be viewable with common software in 50 - 100 years without needing to run ArchiveBox in a VM.